Logo

 Permits

-Indian travellers do not need a permit for Nako.
-Foreign nationals usually need an Inner Line Permit for the inner Kinnaur to Spiti stretch.
-Confirm current rules locally
+No permit for Indians.
+Foreign nationals need an Inner Line Permit (ILP) for the Kinnaur to Spiti stretch.
+See the ILP section below for details

 Drone